ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assignment-types.md

 - **Source Code Surveys** connect to the **remember** and **understanding** levels of Bloom's taxonomy and invite learners to build a basic understanding of the building blocks of programs.
-Aimed at ensuring that you can remember and understand how programming language constructs and the functions in a program work, these projects ask you to run a program, observe its output, and describe its source source through technical writing.
+Aimed at helping you to remember and understand how programming language constructs and a program's functions work, these projects ask you to run a program, observe its output, and describe its source source through technical writing.

+- **Programming Projects** connect to the **applying** and **analyzing** levels of Bloom's taxonomy and encourage learners to complete programming tasks designed to ensure that they can effectively build a program by comparing and contrasting different solutions and picking the best one for a given problem.

+- **Engineering Efforts** connect to the **evaluating** and **creating** levels of Bloom's taxonomy by asking learners to design, implement, test, and document programs that innovatively solve a problem.
+These projects help you to hone the skills of proposing, creating, assessing, and improving a complete software product.